Auditory Processing Disorder

 Auditory Processing is what our brains do with what our ears hear.

-Speech and language delays are the most common early external signs of an auditory processing disorders in children.
+Speech and language delays are the most common signs of APD in children.

 Dyslexia and auditory processing disorder symptoms often occur together.